It’s appropriate that in a theme park dedicated to mountain life, the remnants of a mostly forgotten relic are fading back into the scenery.

-Even though the Inventor’s Mansion predates “Back to the Future,” it always puts me in mind of something Dr. Emmett Brown would have enjoyed.
-I don’t have great memories of the mansion; it had already become Dolly’s Rags to Riches Museum by my earliest memories of the place.
+Even though the Inventor’s Mansion predated “Back to the Future,” it always puts me in mind of something Dr. Emmett Brown would have enjoyed.
+I don’t have great memories of the Inventor’s Mansion; it had already become Dolly’s Rags to Riches Museum by my earliest memories of the place.

 Still, I understand there was a guy with a donkey nearby for photo ops.
 There was also a waterfall that was great for cooling off in the back.
-An early advertisement for the Mansion promised a mystical concoction that defies gravity through its mad, unbelievable inventions and contraptions.
+An early advertisement for the mansion promised a mystical concoction that defied gravity through its mad, unbelievable inventions and contraptions.

 What happened to the Great Inventor’s Mansion?